ojm-it/modddels_1/modddels_annotations/README.md

 Sometimes you may want to create a modddel that is always valid.
 For example :

-- A `SingleValueObject` that is always valid and doesn't need validation
+- A `SingleValueObject` or a `MultiValueObject` that is always valid and doesn't need validation
 - A `SimpleEntity` with only `@valid` parameters [(See remark)](#the-valid-annotation)

 However, modddels by definition have both a valid and invalid state, so this isn't allowed.